MarlinFirmware/Marlin/config/README.md

     scripts/Generate-ConfigExample.ps1 -Name MyExampleName

 ## Applying configuration examples
-To apply a configuration example, do the modifications, and then run:

-    scripts/Apply-ConfigExample.ps1 -Name [folder name here]

-You can also copy the `Configuration*` files from the example directory.
+To apply a configuration example, just copy the `Configuration*` files from the example directory to the "Marlin" directory.

 ## Maintainance

 To refresh configuration examples (repository maintainers):

-    scripts/Refresh-ConfigExamples.ps1
+    scripts/Update-ConfigExamples.ps1

-This script essentially runs a conbination of Generate and Apply.
+This script essentially runs an update on all configuration examples based on the changes of the current configuration (diff).

 ## Run builds